aelurum/spine-runtimes/spine-ts/README.md

 ### Using the Widget
 To easily display Spine animations on your website, you can use the spine-ts Widget backend.

-1. Export your Spine animation with a texture atlas and put the resulting `.json`, `.atlas` and `.png` files on your server.
+1. Export your Spine animation with a texture atlas and put the resulting `.json`/`.skel`, `.atlas` and `.png` files on your server.
 2. Copy the `build/spine-widget.js` file to your server and include it on your website `<script src="spine-widget.js"></script>`, adjusting the src to match the location of the file on your server.
 3. Add HTML elements, e.g. a `<div>`, with the class `spine-widget` to your website, specifying its configuration such as the location of the files, the animation to display, etc.

 You can configure a HTML element either directly via HTML, or using JavaScript.
 At a minimum, you need to specify the location of the
-`.json` and `.atlas` file as well as the name of the animation to play back.
+`.json` or `.skel` and `.atlas` file.

 #### HTML configuration
 To specify the configuration of a Spine Widget via HTML, you can use these HTML element attributes:

-  * `data-json`: required, path to the `.json` file, absolute or relative, e.g. "assets/animation.json"
+  * `data-json`: required if `data-skel` isn't specified, path to the `.json` file, absolute or relative, e.g. "assets/animation.json"
+  * `data-skel`: required if `data-json` isn't specified, path to the `.skel` file, absolute or relative, e.g. "assets/animation.skel"
   * `data-atlas`: required, path to the `.atlas` file, absolute or relative, e.g. "assets/animation.atlas"
-  * `data-animation`: required, the name of the animation to play back
+  * `data-animation`: optional, the name of the animation to play back.
+If omitted, widget will use the first animation found in the skeleton.
   * `data-images-path`: optional, the location of images on the server to load atlas pages from.
 If omitted, atlas `.png` page files are loaded relative to the `.atlas` file.
   * `data-skin`: optional, the name of the skin to use.
 Defaults to `default` if omitted.
   * `data-loop`: optional, whether to loop the animation or not.
 Defaults to `true` if omitted.